oldschoolgg/oldschoolbot/docs/src/content/docs/osb/Bosses/the-nightmare.md

 # Nightmare of Ashihama

 You can kill The Nightmare to receive the inquisitor's armour set, the inquisitor's mace, the nightmare staff, and the 3 orbs that can be combined with the nightmare staff (harmonised orb, eldritch orb, & volatile orb).
-Phosani's nightmare is also available to kill, which has it's own page here.
+Phosani's nightmare is also available to kill, which has its own page here.

 While killing The Nightmare, your minion has a chance to die.
 This chance is affected by your kc and gear.
 Your chance of death has a maximum of 90%, and a minimum of 2%.